gurhub/dotfiles/README.md

 # dotfiles

+Here are the dot files that I use for development.

 ### .gitignore

-Here is my .gitignore file for XCode projects:
+.gitignore file for XCode projects:

 https://github.com/gurhub/dotfiles/blob/master/dotgitignore